5 Environmental Fate and Transport Processes

 As concentrations of a surfactant increase, changes in surface tension eventually plateau at or near the critical micelle concentration (CMC) for the compound.
 This behavior has been observed for various PFAS (Costanza, Abriola, and Pennell 2020).
 Above this threshold, surfactants can aggregate into single-component or mixed micelles, where the hydrophilic portions interact with the water phase and the hydrophobic portions interact with each other.
 These aggregates can take the form of micelles, hemi-micelles, or even simple bilayer structures (Figure 5-2).
 Although several studies confirm that PFAS aggregate at interfaces as concentrations approach or exceed reported CMC values (Costanza et al. 2019), more research is need on the tendency for PFAS to form traditional micelles (oil-in-water emulsions).
 CMCs for various PFAS are discussed in Section 4.2.7, and it is important to note that these reported values encompass a wide range, even for individual compounds.
 For example, the CMC for PFOS has been cited as 500–5,000 mg/L, but hemi-micelles formation for organic ions has been proposed at concentrations as low as 0.001 times the CMC (Fuerstenau 1956; Somasundaran, Healy, and Fuerstenau 1964).

-This tendency to aggregate may cause PFAAs to act differently at high concentrations (for example, during release) and could enhance (or in some cases reduce) adsorption on carbon and minerals in the environment (Yu et al. 2009; Du et al. 2014) depending on the surface charge of the adsorbent surface.
+This tendency to aggregate may cause PFAAs to act differently at high concentrations (for example, during release) and could enhance (or in some cases reduce) adsorption on soil organic carbon and minerals in the environment (Yu et al. 2009; Du et al. 2014) depending on the surface charge of the adsorbent surface.
 For example, adsorption of the hydrophilic portions of PFAS (that is, the “heads”) onto positively charged absorbent surfaces can contribute to the formation and accumulation of hemi-micelles near surfaces, and this has been reported to increase the near-surface aqueous concentration of PFAS relative to that measured in bulk solution (Costanza et al. 2019).
 In systems where water is in contact with air, PFAS such as PFOA and PFOS have been observed to form visible separate-phase liquid floating on a water surface as concentrations exceed the presumed CMC (Costanza et al. 2019).
 This can contribute to PFAS enrichment at the air-water interface within surface water, particularly within the surface micro layer (SML) that is defined as the thin layer (50 μm) of water in contact with the ambient air (Section 16.5.5).
 This accumulation can also lead to foam formation above the surface water due to winds, waves, or other turbulent forces that introduce air into the water.
 In these cases, the presence of natural dissolved organic carbon within the water body can also enhance foam formation and contribute to enrichment of PFAS in these foams even at PFAS concentrations that are below reported CMCs (Schwichtenberg et al. 2020).
 This foam is different from AFFF because it is likely caused by the aggregation of dissolved-phase PFAS followed by agitation within a surface water body.
 As discussed in the Surface Water Foam Section (Section 16.5), the formation of this type of PFAS-containing foam above the surface of the water has been sampled and analyzed near or downgradient of areas where PFAS have been released (MI EGLE 2021).

 Figure 5-2.
 Illustration of the formation of PFAS micelles, hemi-micelles, and bilayers.
 Also shown is an example of aggregation at a positively charged surface.
 Note that the opposite effect (electrostatic repulsion of PFAS) can occur if the surface is negatively charged.